-Barcodes, Signatures, and Ranking Coming Soon to Magpi!
+Barcodes, Signatures, Ranking and Fingerprints Coming Soon to Magpi!

 Later in the year, we’ll add “dynamic lookup” to enable you to retrieve information from a lookup table after scanning a barcode.

 With the assistance of Magpi users DanChurchAid, we’re adding a drag-and-drop ranking question.
 This will enable you to specify a list of options, as in any multiple choice question, but rather than selecting one option (as in a radio button question) or “all that apply” (as in a checkbox question), the user will drag and drop the options into a rank order.